Log of changes | ||

 This is the key element of the statistical part of the SAP.

 Some aspects need little explanation.
 E.g., populating the table shell for Table 1 with baseline characteristics (in generic studies), does not generally require any particular explanation.
-It might be relevant to explicitly state that continuous variables (except calendar time) will be reported by their median and interquartile interval (Q1-Q3); that for dichotomous variables only one level (e.g., only the number of individuals with heart failure, not those without) will be reported; that for multilevel categorical variables all levels will be reported.
+It might be relevant to explicitly state that continuous variables (except calendar time) will be reported by their median and interquartile interval (Q1-Q3); that for dichotomous variables only one level (e.g., only the number of individuals with heart failure, not those without) will be reported, while for multilevel categorical variables, all levels will be reported.

 The analyses need to be done should be specified.
 Things to consider:

-• how should variables be included into the models (e.g., continuous variables as splines, or using some other transformation?),
+- how should variables be included into the models (e.g., continuous variables can be included linearly, as splines, or using some other transformation),

-• how will uncertainty be estimated if it cannot simply be extracted from standard output,
+- how will uncertainty be estimated if it cannot simply be extracted from standard output (e.g., bootstrapping),

-• sensitivity- and subgroup analyses should have their own sections, but changes from the main analyses could be mentioned here, e.g., we might not assess assumptions for a sensitivity analysis, if they appear to hold for the primary analysis,
+- sensitivity- and subgroup analyses should have their own sections, but questionable assumptions in the main analyses which will be challenged in sensitivity analyses could be mentioned here,

 If missing data are expected it will generally be a good idea to write something about this in advance.
-Not just how to handle missing data (which can be outlined under statistical analyses), but rather which variables are expected to contain missing data and to what extent.
+Not just how to handle missing data, but also which variables are expected to contain missing data and to what extent.
+Knowing these numbers, will make it easier for the statistician to have an opinion on the feasibility of the study and methods.

 Specify if the analyses should be repeated within strata of some variables.
 Also specify if the results should be compared across strata, i.e., if effect-heterogeneity is assessed in some formal way, e.g., by estimating a parameter for an interaction term, with eyeballing being the implicit alternative.

-If residual confounding is a concern, restriction to specific subgroups can be used.7 E.g., if obesity, alcohol consumption, smoking or other variables that are hard to measure are important confounders, an analysis restricted to individuals who are known or presumed to be similar with respect to these variables (have a record compatible with obesity, alcoholism, COPD, etc.) may be important to run.8
+If residual confounding is a concern, restriction to specific subgroups can be used.12 E.g., if obesity, alcohol consumption, smoking or other variables that are hard to measure are important confounders, an analysis restricted to individuals who are known or presumed to be similar with respect to these variables (have a record compatible with obesity, alcoholism, COPD, etc.) may be important to run.13

 Splitting and reanalyzing the population on calendar time can be relevant.
-Perhaps the demographics of the population or the indication of a treatment changes over time, introducing a shift in the confounding pattern.
+Perhaps the demographics of the population, or the indication of a treatment changes over time, introducing a shift in the confounding pattern.
 However, calendar time in itself is generally hard to interpret as an effect modifier.
 At best it is a proxy for some other variable.
-Therefore calendar time stratification arguably belongs under sensitivity analyses rather than stratified analyses.
+Therefore calendar time stratification arguably belongs under subgroup (sensitivity) analyses rather than stratified analyses.

 Make a set of tables that are empty but otherwise ready to be published.
 There should a table shell for each table to be included in the manuscript or supplementary materials of the publication.